tournesol-app/tournesol/infra/README.md

   - login as root using your hypervisor interface, install `sudo` and add your user into the `sudo` group: `apt install sudo && gpasswd -a <username> sudo`
   - make sure to be able to reach port 22 of the VM somehow (could be a port forward in your hypervisor)

 If for any reason you're not able to set up a virtual machine on your computer - your hardware have missing virtualization capabilities, or is not powerful enough - you can still use a remote virtual machine from a Cloud provider.
 Some Cloud providers offer free credits for new users, but it can get costly if you rent a powerful server and forget to stop it after use.
-Note this installation method **is not supported** by the team and you might encouter unexpected issues.
+Note this installation method **is not supported** by the team, and you might encounter unexpected issues.

 ## Provisioning